sofiaromorales/drawingWar/README.md

 # Drawing War :robot:
 A xcode playground drawing game

-## WWDC19 scholarship instruction
+## WWDC19 scholarship Instruction

-Create an interactive scene in a Swift playground that can be experienced within three minutes.
+> Create an interactive scene in a Swift playground that can be experienced within three minutes.

-##Description
+## Description

 In this simple game your goal is to take you'r team to the victory!
 There are two teams: